 Entry to the TSG WG:

 A proposed CR should be brought to the relevant Group primarily responsible for the specification concerned and discussed there, before presentation to the TSG.
-If possible it should be distributed, by the source, as soon as possible and prior to the coming Group meeting to the relevant e mail reflector (with a clear indication of the subject), for the purpose of shortening discussions in meetings and to try at as early a stage as possible to come to a widely acceptable solution.
-Comments from secondarily responsible TSGs (if any) shall have been sought and comments shall have been taken into account before presentation to the TSG for approval.
+Comments from secondarily responsible Groups (if any) shall have been sought and comments shall have been taken into account before presentation to the TSG for approval.

 To ease the work of the Group and of the Support Team , a proposed CR should be presented in a form suitable for TSG WG agreement and TSG approval.
 If a CR is not immediately accepted the originator shall update the CR taking into account comments and other guidelines from the relevant groups, including change of reference version if needed, and to re-present it to the Group.